Stevie Ray Vaughan: Musical style

 Vaughan's music was rooted in blues, rock, and jazz.
 He was influenced by Johnny Winter, Jimi Hendrix, Albert King, Lonnie Mack, B.B.
 King, Freddie King, Albert Collins, Johnny "Guitar" Watson, Buddy Guy, Howlin' Wolf, Otis Rush, Guitar Slim, Chuck Berry, and Muddy Waters.
-According to nightclub owner Clifford Antone, who opened Antone's in 1975, Vaughan jammed with Albert King at Antone's in July 1977 and it almost "scared him to death", saying "it was the best I've ever saw Albert or the best I ever saw Stevie".
-While Albert King had a substantial influence on Vaughan, Jimi Hendrix was Vaughan's greatest inspiration.
-Vaughan declared: "I love Hendrix for so many reasons.
-He was so much more than just a blues guitarist—he played damn well any kind of guitar he wanted.
-In fact I'm not sure if he even played the guitar—he played music."
-He was also influenced by such jazz guitarists as Django Reinhardt, Wes Montgomery, Kenny Burrell, and George Benson.
+According to nightclub owner Clifford Antone, who opened Antone's in 1975, Vaughan jammed with Albert King at Antone's in July 1977 and it almost "scared him to death", saying "it was the best [I] ever saw Albert or the best I ever saw Stevie".
+Vaughan was also influenced by such jazz guitarists as Django Reinhardt, Wes Montgomery, Kenny Burrell, and George Benson.

 In 1987, Vaughan listed Lonnie Mack first among the guitarists he had listened to, both as a youngster and as an adult.
 Vaughan observed that Mack was "ahead of his time" and said, "I got a lot of my fast stuff from Lonnie".
 On another occasion, Vaughan said that he had learned tremolo picking and vibrato from Mack and that Mack had taught him to "play guitar from the heart."
 Mack recalled his first meeting with Vaughan in 1978:

 Vaughan's relationship with another Texas blues legend, Johnny Winter, was a little more complex.
-Although they met several times, and often played sessions with the same musicians or even performed the same material, as in the case of Boot Hill, Vaughan always refrained from acknowledging Winter in any form.
-In his biography, "Raisin' Cain", Winter says that he was unnerved after reading Vaughan stating in an interview that he never met or knew Johnny Winter.
+Although they met several times, and often played sessions with the same musicians or even performed the same material, as in the case of "Boot Hill," Vaughan always refrained from acknowledging Winter in any form.
+In his biography, Raisin' Cain, Winter says that he was unnerved after reading Vaughan stating in an interview that he never met or knew Johnny Winter.
 "We even played together over at Tommy Shannon's house one time."
 Vaughan settled the issue in 1988 on the occasion of a blues festival in Europe where both he and Winter were on the bill, explaining that he has been misquoted and that "Every musician in Texas knows Johnny and has learned something from him".
 Asked to compare their playing styles in an interview in 2010, Winter admitted that "mine's a little bit rawer, I think."